 It is designed specifically for people who are out of work or who are on a low income, and was explicitly created to encourage claimants to take up and/or increase paid work.
 To this end, its unique feature is that for every pound earned while working and claiming UC, the claimant can keep 45p up until the point that their allocated amount is met or exceeded.
-The allocated amount (maximum UC rate) in 2024/25 for a couple aged over 25 is £617.60 a month.
+The allocated amount (maximum UC rate) in 2025/26 for a couple aged over 25 is £628.10 a month.
 The allocated amount was temporarily raised during the COVID-19 pandemic but has since returned to pre-pandemic levels.30

-To read about thes Appendix 5.
+To read about these benefits in more detail, please refer to Appendix 5.

 30 Universal Credit is paid monthly rather than weekly and is therefore presented as a monthly amount.
-The weekly equivalent for the maximum couple's payment (both over age 25) in 2024/25 of £617.60 would be around £142.52 per week.
-To read about these benefits in more detail, please refer to
+The weekly equivalent for the maximum couple's payment (both over age 25) in 2025/26 of £628.10 would be around £144.55 per week.